datake/Papers-Of-Continual-RL/README.md

 > The first review of continual RL, however, most of the related papers are about continual learning instead of RL.

 * [Policy Consolidation for Continual Reinforcement Learning](https://arxiv.org/abs/1902.00255) (ICML 2019）
-> The authors proposed to use policy consolidation method, in which the policy network interacts with a series of hidden networks in different time-scales to mitigate catastrophic forgetting.
+> The authors proposed to use the policy consolidation method, in which the policy network interacts with a series of hidden networks in different time-scales to mitigate catastrophic forgetting.

 * [Continual Reinforcement Learning with Complex Synapses](https://arxiv.org/abs/1802.07239) (ICML 2018)
 > This paper incorporates a synaptic model in RL agents to mitigate catastrophic forgetting in continual RL.
 This study is inspired by neuroscience, but its experiments are restricted on tabular experiments.